leonitousconforti/tinyburg/packages/architect/README.md

 ## Why only docker?

 My initial idea included support for running on any system, local or via ssh.
 But doing that made the project turn into a nodejs wrapper for a bunch of shell commands and the functionality wasn't honestly needed.
-This package will mostly be used by other packages in their test suites, and so puting restriction on where this can run was perfectly fine by me.
+This package will mostly be used by other packages in their test suites, and so putting restriction on where this can run was perfectly fine by me.
 If I really wanted to, I could always just change a url and have the test suites for those packages point to a different emulator temporarily, either locally or on the network, that I would manually bring up with android studio.
 In the end, it just made more sense to limit where architect can run.

 ## Future

 Speed up container start time.
-Right now it takes around 3mins for the container to be healthy, which is a bit to long in my opinion.
+Right now it takes around 2mins for the container to be healthy, which is a bit to long in my opinion.

 ## Inspiration for this